maxx1128/eleventy-personal-site/posts/2019-08-19-how-to-take-notes-everything.md

 As you scan, note any **questions** you have.
 They can be about code, new words, or old words that you didn't expect to see.
 They can also be questions about what you expect to learn.
 Could this thing help you pull off a side-project idea you've had for months?
 If not, what else could?

 Then it's time to **read** the content.
 As you read, **record** the most important points.
 Play with the info as you read it.
 Take notes in different forms, or rephrase them in a new or silly way.
-For example, I found the articles on [JavaScript currying](/exocortex/javascript/Currying.html#what-is-currying) tough to understand.
-So I took notes on it as if a coder were talking to JavaScript itself.

 Once that's done, take some time now and then to **review** your notes.
 Add extra knowledge you've learned writing them.
 Discuss it with others.
 Quiz yourself on different points.
 Only rereading the info doesn't help much.